 Tata EVision design

 The EVision concept car is designed using Tata’s IMPACT 2.0 design philosophy and gets a three-dimensional ‘Humanity’ line that runs the entire width of the car.
 At the rear are animated tail lights that are a part of the ‘Slingshot’ line that starts at the logo and goes around the side.
-The EVision concept (official video attached above from Auto Comparo Youtube channel) was capable of sprinting from 0 to 100 km/h in under 7 seconds and had a top speed of 200 km/h.
+The concept car (official video attached above from Auto Comparo Youtube channel) was capable of sprinting from 0 to 100 km/h in under 7 seconds and had a top speed of 200 km/h.
+Again, note that these are notional specifications as the concept car does not run.

 Tata EVision features